Automotive Radar Data Acquisition using Object Detection: Experiment

+In table \ref{meas-matrix-result}, the average peak signal-to-noise ratio (PSNR) is reported across three measurement matrices.
+In general, the BPD matrix has slightly lower PSNR compared to Gaussian measurement matrices.
+However, BPD is hardware efficient since it has binary elements as the measurement matrix.

 Finally, we trained a separate object detection network using the NuScenes image and radar data.
-All of our models were trained on the COCO detection dataset and we fine-tuned them on the Nuscenes v0.1 dataset.
+In this case, we limited our analysis to NuScenes image and original radar data because the Nuscenes radar that was available to us were processed pointclouds with annotations.
+Whereas, the Oxford data was the only available raw data on which we could apply CS but, without object annotations.
+Hence, we could not use Oxford data to train the object detection model.
 As shown in the table \ref{DETR-results}, our baseline comparison is with the \cite{rad_img1} paper, where, they trained the model on Nuscenes v0.1 image dataset and used the radar data for anchor generation.
 The Faster R-CNN Img and Faster R-CNN RonImg models had ResNet-101 \cite{ResNet} as the backbone structure \cite{Detectron2018}.
-The models with Img+R were trained with radar as an additional channel.
+The models with I+R were trained with radar as an additional channel.
 Therefore, the first layer of the backbone structure was changed to process the additional radar channel.
-The DETR network \cite{DETR} had ResNet-50 \cite{ResNet} as the backbone structure, a transformer encoder, transformer decoder followed by a 3-layer feed-forward bounding box predictor.
-The Img and RonImg models were trained for the same number of epochs for a fair comparison.
-The Img+R models were trained for additional epochs since the backbone structure's first layer was modified.
-In the Faster R-CNN case, Img+R has better performance than Img.
-While, in DETR, RonImg has better performance.
-The Faster R-CNN Img and RonImg were trained for 25k iterations.
-The Faster R-CNN Img+R was trained for 125k iterations.
-DETR Img and DETR RonImg models were trained for 160 epochs.
-While DETR Img+R was trained for 166 epochs.
-The DETR - RonImg model performed better across various metrics compared to the baseline, Faster R-CNN and DETR Img+R model.
+The DETR network \cite{DETR} had ResNet-50 \cite{ResNet} as the backbone structure.
+The I and RonI models were trained for the same number of epochs for a fair comparison.
+The I+R models were trained for additional epochs since the backbone structure's first layer was modified.
+In the Faster R-CNN case, I+R has better performance than I. While, in DETR, RonI has better performance.
+The Faster R-CNN I and RonI were trained for 25k iterations.
+The Faster R-CNN I+R was trained for 125k iterations.
+DETR I and DETR RonI models were trained for 160 epochs.
+While DETR I+R was trained for 166 epochs.
+The DETR RonI model performed better across various metrics compared to the baseline, Faster R-CNN and DETR I+R model.
 We believe that the attention heads in the transformer architecture helped in focusing object detection predictions around the radar points.
-However, the Faster R-CNN Img+R was better than Faster R-CNN RonImg model.
+However, the Faster R-CNN I+R was better than the Faster R-CNN RonI model.
 We used the standard evaluation metrics, mean average precision (AP), mean average recall (AR), average precision at 0.5, 0.75 IOU, small, medium and large AR \cite{coco-eval}.